 The Department undertakes research into numerous aspects of the environment, but is particularly involved in studies of environmental change and human-environment interactions.
 There is an active graduate programme.
-An 18-month Master's degree in Environment, Society and Sustainability is organised and taught within the Department, and research for higher degrees is also supervised in the more traditional way.
-There are postgraduate programmes in Environmental & Geographical Science by coursework and dissertation.
+The department offers Masters and PhD programmes by research dissertation as well as Masters by coursework and research in Environment, Society and Sustainability, in African Climate and Development, and in Southern Urbanism.

 Of major interest is the identification and evaluation of environmental problems, along with the assessment of environmental impacts.
-The Environmental Evaluation Unit of the Department is active in projects which involve assessing the impact of development projects on the biophysical and social environment.
+The department is active in projects which involve assessing the impact of development projects on the biophysical and social environment.